Winter Session 2022

 No separate financial aid is available for Winter Session.
 Please contact the Financial Aid department for any FA related questions.

 Enrollment is open to current SDSU students, students from other colleges and universities, high school graduates, and working professionals.
-International students already admitted to SDSU may enroll, but students from other institutions must maintain their visa status at their home institution and must meet the SDSU TOEFL requirement.
+International students already admitted to SDSU may enroll, but students from other institutions have to maintain their visa status at their home institution and have to meet the SDSU TOEFL requirement (currently, a passing score is 80 iBT/550 paper or higher).

-Undergraduate students who have been disqualified from SDSU will not be allowed to attend Winter Session or classes through the SDSU College of Extended Studies' Special Sessions until one year from the date of their disqualification.
+Undergraduate students who have been disqualified from SDSU will not be allowed to attend Winter Session or classes through the SDSU Global Campus Special Sessions until one year from the date of their disqualification.
 Graduate students will not be allowed for one semester following disqualification.

 General Education Requirements